 There are a number of different ways how to install and use Dune on your computer (click on the links to follow the instructions):

 Follow the detailed instructions in Oliver Sander’s document on how to get started with Dune.
 This document (it is actually one chapter from The Book) describes installation from binary packages and installation from the source repository.
 It also describes how to solve a simple PDE with the Dune core modules.

-Installation from source via a shell script which is the proper way if binary packages are not available for your machine and/or you want to modify the Dune sources.
+Installation from source via a shell script.
+This is the proper way if binary packages are not available for your machine and/or you want to modify the Dune sources.